Tyrone Township, Perry County, Pennsylvania

 Tyrone Township is a township in Perry County, Pennsylvania, United States.
-The population was 1,905 at the 2020 census.
-The principal communities in the township are the villages of Green Park, Pennsylvania and Loysville.
+The population was 1,919 at the 2020 census.
+The principal communities in the township are the villages of Green Park and Loysville.
 The township surrounds the borough of Landisburg.

 It was named after County Tyrone in Ireland.

 History

 The Rice Covered Bridge was added to the National Register of Historic Places in 1980.